galenwilkerson/singular-value-decomposition-SVD/README.md

 <img src="svd_graph.png" alt="SVD graph" height="350px">

-This figure illustrates the relationship between the Data Space (U) and Feature Space (V^T) derived from the Singular Value Decomposition (SVD) of matrix A.
+This figure illustrates the relationship between the Data Space (U) and Feature Space ($V^T$) derived from the Singular Value Decomposition (SVD) of matrix A.

 This repository provides an implementation and exploration of Singular Value Decomposition (SVD) in Python.
 SVD is a powerful matrix factorization technique used in numerous applications such as data reduction, noise filtering, and latent semantic analysis.